MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/offline-use-services.md

 search.app:
   - D365CE
 ---
-# Offline use of the Dynamics 365 services
+# Offline use of the Dynamics 365 for Customer Engagement services

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]